Scout trim transforms practical wagon into rugged, well-equipped workhorse

-- Practical features
+- Practical interior

-- Conservative interior
+- Refined, quality interior

-In addition to the ground clearance and ride height, the Scout can be picked out from the rest of the range thanks to its plastic mouldings on the front and rear bumpers and wheel arches, there is also a Scout-specific bumper, two reflectors integrated into the rear right and left of the bumper and exclusive Scout badging inside and outside the car.
+In addition to the ground clearance and ride height, the Scout can be picked out from the rest of the range thanks to its plastic mouldings on the front and rear bumpers and wheel arches, a Scout-specific bumper, two reflectors integrated into the rear right and left of the bumper and exclusive Scout badging inside and outside the car.

 Like the rest of the Octavia family, the Scout features a host of practical solutions designed to make living with the car easier.
-The familiar ice scraper in the filler cap makes an appearance alongside the practical double-sided boot cover, retractable parcel shelf, smartphone holder and waste bins in the door pockets – although it’s worth knowing that you’ll need to pay extra for some of these.
+The familiar ice scraper in the filler cap makes an appearance alongside the practical double-sided boot cover, retractable parcel shelf, detachable boot light/torch, smartphone holder and waste bins in the door pockets – although it’s worth knowing that you’ll need to pay extra for some of these.